 See the feel of the Amerisleep in the video below

 Amerisleep does have celliant covers.
 This type of cover is supposed to help increase blood flow, reduce pain, and boost muscle recovery.
 I’m not a scientist, so I can’t vouch for the legitimacy of these claims, so people should take a look themselves at the science behind the claims and make a judgment on their own.

 Loom and Leaf aims to cater to all sleepers.
 To me, it has a middle of the road firmness (the relaxed firm comfort level).
 It is great with pressure relief for when I sleep on my side yet feels nice and supportive while on my back.

 The densities of the foams are all in the same general range as the Amerisleep line, and they use bio-based foams as well.
 The construction overall is fairly similar to that of the Amerisleep mattresses.

 See the firmness and feel of Loom & Leaf below:

 Pick Amerisleep If:

-- You Want Options– If you only sleep on your back, then Amerisleep will have a specific model suited for back sleepers.
-Their line of mattresses caters to specific sleeper types, so if you have specific sleep preferences and want options to reflect that, then Amerisleep may be the way to go.
+- You Want Options– If people only sleep on their back, then Amerisleep will have a specific model suited for back sleepers.
+Their line of mattresses caters to specific sleeper types, so if people have specific sleep preferences and want options to reflect that, then Amerisleep may be the way to go.

-- You Value The Celliant Cover– I can’t personally vouch for the science behind celliant technology, so I would recommend reading about it on your own and making your own decision.
+- You Value The Celliant Cover– I can’t personally vouch for the science behind celliant technology, so I would recommend reading about it on one’s own and making one’s own decision.
 It purports to boost flow and increase energy and muscle recovery.
-This could be ideal for athletes, but again I would encourage you to read the science behind it.
+This could be ideal for athletes, but again I would encourage people to read the science behind it.